Chanunchida-Dithakumarn/Final_project/README.md

      Don't eat the poison candy

 #### Project description
-     This project is about the game of turtle (player) try to eat candies.
+     - This project is about the game of turtle (player) try to eat candies.
 But you have to avoid poison candies.

-     In this project offers the users to control the turtle to eat candies with 3 colors.
-There are red candy = 3 Points, blue candy
+     - In this project offers the users to control the turtle to eat candies with 3 colors and avoid poison candies.
-     * Red candy = 3 Points
+       There are red candy = 3 Points, blue candy = 2 Points, yello candy = 1 Point, and dark candy = Poison candy (Game Over).
-     * Blue candy = 2 Points
+       The scores show on the top-right of the display.